vissense/vissense/README.md

 ```

 ##### Strategies
+Strategies are hooks which let you intercept the monitoring process.
+e.g. updating the monitor, sending custom events, etc.

 VisSense comes with two predefined strategies:
+  - `PollingStrategy` a simple strategy which invokes `update()` periodically.
-  - `EventStrategy` this strategy registers event handlers for visibilitychange, scroll and resize and calls `update()` accordingly.
+  - `EventStrategy` this strategy registers event handlers for `visibilitychange`, `scroll` and `resize` events and calls `update()` accordingly.
-  - `PollingStrategy` this strategy invokes `update()` periodically.

-The default monitor object uses a combination of EventStrategy and PollingStrategy as strategy.
+A monitor can use any number of strategies.
+The default monitor uses a combination of `EventStrategy` and `PollingStrategy`.
 Feel free to write your own strategy to cover your specific requirements (it's super easy).
 You can also pass an empty array if you don't want to use any strategy.

 #### .start()